missionpinball/mpf-docs/docs/install/index.md

   * Not (yet) available for all platforms
   * No option to customize MPF or use bleeding-edge features

-!!! note "No, it's not actually precompiled"
+!!! note ""

+    Okay, it's not technically "pre-compiled".
 MPF is written in Python, which is an interpreted language, and therefore cannot be truly "compiled" into a binary.
 The provided binaries are special applications that bundle a copy of Python, the MPF framework modules, and all dependency packages into a single file.

     The point is, you can download a single file and run it and have a working copy of MPF!